Title IX – Education Amendments Of 1972

 Any student or employee who is found to have retaliated against a student or employee in connection with a good-faith report of sex-based harassment or discrimination will be subject to disciplinary action (up to and including expulsion and/or termination of employment).

-Andrea Schrock Wenger, Director of Advancement, is the Title IX Compliance Coordinator for Eastern Mennonite School.
+Director of Advancement and Title IX Compliance Coordinator

 Eastern Mennonite School does not discriminate on the basis of any race, color, handicap, national or ethnic origin, or religion, and admits students to all rights, privileges, programs and activities generally accorded or made available to students at the school.